 Enhanced Safety Practices

-The Denver Department of Public Health and Environment issued a public health order requiring individuals at high risk of exposure to COVID-19 to be fully vaccinated by September 30, 2021, including employees, contractors, and volunteers in shelters for people experiencing homelessness.
-You can read the full public health order here and FAQs here.
+The Delores Project must abide by the following public health order issued by the Denver Department of Public Health and Environment.
+Individuals at high risk of exposure to COVID-19 must be be fully vaccinated by September 30, 2021, including employees, contractors, and volunteers in shelters for people experiencing homelessness.
+Read the full public health order here and FAQs here.
 If you have additional questions about Denver’s vaccine requirements, please call 311.

-Exceptions to this policy can only be made for a documented medical reason (download the medical exemption form from the right).
-In this case, we will ask you to follow additional protective measures including wearing a mask in all parts of the building at all times and completing a rapid test at the start of each volunteer shift.
-Rapid tests and training will be provided in this case.
+Exceptions to this policy can only be made for a documented medical reason.
+There will be additional protective measures to follow, including wearing a mask in all parts of the building at all times and completing a rapid test at the start of each volunteer shift.
+Rapid tests and training will be provided.

 Guests are also required to provide proof of vaccination.
 New guests must provide proof of vaccination or a vaccination appointment within three (3) days of admittance to the shelter.